spatialos/gdk-for-unity/docs/get-started.md

 An [assembly](https://docs.improbable.io/reference/latest/shared/glossary#assembly) is a bundle of code, art assets and other files necessary to run your game in the cloud.

 To run a deployment in the cloud, you must upload the worker assemblies to your SpatialOS project.
-This can only be done in a terminal, via the [spatial CLI](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool-cli).
+You can only do this in a terminal, via the [spatial CLI](https://docs.improbable.io/reference/latest/shared/glossary#the-spatial-command-line-tool-cli).
 You must also give the worker assemblies a name so that you can reference them when launching a deployment.

-Using a terminal of your choice - for example, PowerShell on Windows - navigate to `gdk-for-unity-fps-starter-project/` and run `spatial cloud upload <assembly_name>`, where `<assembly_name>` is a name of your choice (e.g fps-assembly).
+Do this using a terminal of your choice - for example, PowerShell on Windows - navigate to `gdk-for-unity-fps-starter-project/` and run `spatial cloud upload <assembly_name>`, where `<assembly_name>` is a name of your choice (for example fps-assembly).
 A valid upload command would look like this:
 ```
 spatial cloud upload myassembly
 ```